 The University of Mississippi

-Instructor: Dr. Gang Guo * Office: 128 Deupree Hall * Telephone: (662) 915-5419 * e-mail: gg at olemiss dot edu
+Fall 2020 * Instructor: Dr. Gang Guo * e-mail: gg at olemiss dot edu * Office hours: by appointment

-This undergraduate lecture course is a general introduction to the basic features of the research methods used in the scientific study of politics and policy around the world.
+This undergraduate online lecture course is a general introduction to the basic features of the research methods used in the scientific study of politics and policy around the world.
 The course starts with a broad overview of the social science approach to the study of global politics and policy, noting especially the distinctions between qualitative and quantitative research and between normative and positive theories.
 After the brief overview, the course will specifically focus on quantitative research methods.
 It combines abstract discussions of the important concepts, strategies, and processes of research design with hands-on experiences of searching for, collecting, cleaning, processing, and analyzing real-world data on global politics and policy.
 It concludes with students completing independently a small research project from beginning to end on a topic in global politics and policy of his or her own choosing, based on what has been learned during the semester.

 This course is especially suitable for students at the Croft Institute for International Studies because: